Hello Darling: Plot

-Meanwhile, Hardhik's wife (Divya Dutta) finds out he had an affair with Candy.
+Meanwhile, Hardhik's wife (Divya Dutta) finds out he had a supposed affair with Candy.
 To reform him, she calls Poolan Bhai (Seema Biswas), who runs a place to reform men of their flirtatious deeds.
 Due to a misunderstanding, they think her husband is Rocky (Chunkey Pandey), who is Candy's boyfriend.
-Hardhik manages to escape from the house (the girls chained him that night he was unconscious).
+Hardhik manages to escape from the house (the girls chained him that night; he was unconscious).
 The girls then contemplate whether to contact Nikhi Bajaj (Sunny Deol), the manager of the firm.
-He reaches there and disapproves Hardhik's contact for renewal and sends him to Bangladesh.
-Nikhil appoints Mansi as vice-president and encourages her to marry her fiancé, Ashish (Anil Mange).
-Nikhil himself ends up falling in love with Satvari whereas Candy is reunited with Rocky.
-The film ends in Bangladesh where Hardhik realizes his boss is gay.
+He reaches there and disapproves of Hardhik's contract for renewal and sends him to Bangladesh.
+Nikhil appoints Mansi as vice president and encourages her to marry her fiancé, Ashish (Anil Mange).
+Nikhil himself ends up falling in love with Satvari, whereas Candy is reunited with Rocky.
+The film ends in Bangladesh, where Hardhik realizes his boss is gay.